No matter how you eat, food is a pillar of everyday life. Which is why it’s probably a big part of your budget, too.

 1. Pick versatile ingredients.
 Reach for inexpensive, flexible ingredients that can be used to cook whatever you’re in the mood for.
 Broccoli, potatoes, onions, bell peppers, black beans, and tomatoes can be used in countless recipes — from stir-frys and bowls to tacos and soups — and they’re all relatively cheap.
 By focusing on versatile ingredients, you can buy in larger quantities and easily round out your recipes.

 2. Recipes first.
 Plan your meals before you write your grocery list, and then base the list on those recipes.
 Knowing exactly what you need for each meal helps prevent impulse buys, minimize food waste, and schedule your meals.
-Stick to the list when shopping to stay on budget and keep your meals on track.
+Stick to the list when shopping to

 3. Favor inexpensive recipes.
 Prep large portions of homemade soups, stews, stir-frys, and rice or bean dishes.
 Any of these can be nutritious and filling, with a low per-meal cost.
 You can also add different low-cost sides or add-ons to keep each meal interesting, whether it’s a salad or another ingredient that matches your base meal.